Tooooommy/comet/README.md

 > :notes: Minimalist websocket framework for Go.

-Melody is websocket framework based on [github.com/gorilla/websocket](https://github.com/gorilla/websocket) that abstracts away the tedious parts of handling websockets.
+Comet is websocket framework based on [github.com/gorilla/websocket](https://github.com/gorilla/websocket) that abstracts away the tedious parts of handling websockets.
 It gets out of your way so you can write real-time apps.
 Features include: